autodistill/autodistill/docs/base_models/yolo-world.md

 # YOLO-World

-[YOLO-World](https://github.com/AILab-CVC/YOLO-World) is a Yolo based open vocabulary model for open vocabulary detection
+[YOLO-World](https://github.com/AILab-CVC/YOLO-World) is a YOLO-based open vocabulary model for open vocabulary detection.

 ## Installation

-To use Yolo-World with autodistill, you need to install the following dependency:
+To use YOLO-World with autodistill, you need to install the following dependency:

 ```bash